marcellocostamagna/HSR/docs/source/detailed_overview.rst

 For detailed explanations, please refer to our publication (TODO: add reference).

 We recommend enabling chirality detection only in scenarios where molecules are unlikely to be described by different numbers of dimensions.
-However, it's important to note that this probability can never be completely eliminated, as some molecules might be planar, leading to dimensionality reduction after PCA.
+However, it's important to note that this probability is hard to be completely eliminated, as some molecules might be planar, leading to dimensionality reduction after PCA.
 Therefore, if chirality is set to `True` and the dimensionality of the two molecules being compared differs, the method will issue a warning as follows: